Ebbabire/caseList_component--LassiAi/README.md

 - **Separation of Concerns**: The `CaseList` is a pure presentational component.
 It doesn't fetch data; it receives `cases` as props.
 This makes it easy to plug into any backend (GraphQL, REST, Firebase).
 - **Mock Data Strategy**: Data is separated into `mockCases.ts` to simulate real API responses during development.

-### 3. Recent Updates & Changelog
+### 3. Features

+- Basic list layout with card-style rows.
+- Hover states and click handlers.
+- Responsive hiding of secondary columns on mobile devices.

-#### **Feature: Date Sorting (v1.1)**
+#### **Feature: Date Sorting**

-We implemented client-side sorting to improve usability for veterinarians who need to prioritize recent cases or review older history.
+I implemented client-side sorting to improve usability for veterinarians who need to prioritize recent cases or review older history.

 - **Why**: Clinical lists often grow long.
 Users need to toggle between "Newest First" (urgent triage) and "Oldest First" (clearing backlog).
 - **Implementation**:
   - Added local state `sortOrder` ('asc' | 'desc').
   - Used `useMemo` to cache the sorted array.
 This prevents expensive re-sorting operations on every render unless the `cases` prop or `sortOrder` changes.
   - Added a sleek header bar with a toggle button that rotates an icon to indicate direction, maintaining the minimal aesthetic.

-#### **Feature: Initial Release (v1.0)**

-- Basic list layout with card-style rows.
-- Hover states and click handlers.
-- Responsive hiding of secondary columns on mobile devices.